ashwinvis/website/content/pages/contact.rst

 .. block-info:: Find directions to my office

-    I try to be at the university once a week, despite working from home most of the time.
+    I try to be at the work most of the time, and I work from home occasionally.
     Let me know beforehand if you drop by.

     .. container:: m-row